Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment modifies and reenacts a section of Louisiana's public health laws related to food labeling, specifically concerning ingredients that must be named on food labels according to FDA requirements.
+Plain English: The amendment modifies and reenacts a section of Louisiana's public health laws related to food labeling, specifically concerning ingredients that must be named on food labels.

-• Adds language to specify when provisions about food containing artificial colors, additives, or banned chemicals apply: only if the U.S. Food and Drug Administration requires the ingredient to be listed on a food label.
+• Adds language specifying when provisions about food containing artificial colors, additives, or banned chemicals apply: only if the U.S. Food and Drug Administration requires the ingredient to be listed on a food label.

 • Repeals certain sections of existing Louisiana law related to school nutrition programs.

-• The amendment text does not provide full context about what specific changes are being made beyond referencing other laws, which makes it hard to explain the exact details without additional information.
+• The amendment text does not provide full context about what specific changes are being made beyond referencing other laws, which makes it hard to fully explain the exact impact without additional information.

 Plain English: The amendment changes the dates when certain sections of the bill about nutrition will take effect.